Rosemont, Illinois: Sports

 Rosemont's Allstate Arena is home to the Chicago Wolves of the American Hockey League, and has previously been home to the WNBA's Chicago Sky, and the DePaul University basketball team.
-Starting in 2011, the Chicago Bandits women's National Pro Fastpitch team moved to Rosemont after playing in Elgin and Lisle in the past.
+Starting in 2011, the Chicago Bandits, now of the AUSL, moved to Rosemont after playing in Elgin and Lisle in the past.

 The Allstate Arena was home to the Chicago Bruisers, an original member of the Arena Football League in 1987.
 When the Bruisers advanced to the league championship in 1988, Rosemont hosted ArenaBowl II, as well as an arena football test game in 1987.
 Rosemont is home to The Cavaliers Drum and Bugle Corps.
 In March 2013, Rosemont was named a possible location for a replacement of Wrigley Field.

 Since October 2013, the Big Ten Conference's headquarters have been in the Rosemont Financial District.

 Rosemont is home to the Chicago Dogs, an independent league baseball team.
 The team is part of the American Association of Independent Professional Baseball and play in a 6,300-seat ballpark, Impact Field.
 The club played their first games in May 2018.